The best employee incentive programs

 4. Sales Goals Incentives

 Incentives for your sales team can range from encouraging individual progress to team-wide contests.
-Ensure that you reward your high achievers with something personal and unforgettable like customized sales awards.
+Ensure that you reward your high achievers with something personal and unforgettable like a customized sales trophy.
 Also, when planning initiatives for the whole department, make sure that everyone – from your newcomers to your veterans – can win.
 For example, organize monthly trivia competitions about new product launches.

 5. Competitions and Contests